Azure/azure-quickstart-templates/101-vms-with-selfhost-integration-runtime/README.md

 Before deploying the template you must have the following

-1. **Data Factory.** The gateway is created in the data factory.
+1. **Data Factory.** The integration runtime is created in the data factory.
 If you don't have a data factory,  see the [Create data factory](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-move-data-between-onprem-and-cloud#create-data-factory) for steps to create one.
 2. **Virtual Network.** The virtual machine will join this VNET.
 If you don't have one, use this tutorial, see [Create virtual network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-create-vnet-arm-pportal#create-a-virtual-network) to create one.